-As always, if you have any insight or criticisms about this article or anything in it, please feel free to email me at email@example.com or of course, reach out to us at Blacktop Banter on any form of social media.
-You can listen to Blacktop Banter anywhere podcasts are available and the Video Versions are always posted to the Blacktop Banter YouTube Channel.
+As always, if you have any insight or criticisms about this article or anything in it (which I have a feeling there will be), please feel free to email me at email@example.com or of course, reach out to us at Blacktop Banter on any form of social media.

 Marvin Joles III, Owner of Wis-Coat Asphalt Maintenance and host of Blacktop Banter podcast.
 You can listen to and watch